- If an employee creates a work or design where copyright or design rights subsist, who is the owner?

 - there is a reputation and goodwill attached to the mark;

-- the public associate the mark with the charity and its goods and services;
+- the public associate the mark with the organisation and its goods and services;

-- a third party has misrepresented to the public a connection with the charity through use of a similar mark and that this has led to confusion of the public; and
+- a third party has misrepresented to the public a connection with the organisation through use of a similar mark and that this has led to confusion of the public; and

-- this has caused damage to the charity
+- this has caused damage to the organisation

-Passing off is a much harder claim to prove than trade mark infringement due to the amount of evidence required of goodwill and reputation, and of association of the mark with the charity.
-Therefore, if you have a trade mark capable of trade mark protection, then it is worth registering to protect your charity’s name and reputation.
+Passing off is a much harder claim to prove than trade mark infringement due to the amount of evidence required of goodwill and reputation and of association of the mark with the organisation.
+Therefore, if you have a trade mark capable of trade mark protection, then it is worth registering to protect your organisation's name and reputation.